 It’s all about what your market wants and expects.

-If you’re serving first-time homebuyers, for instance, then you probably want to use a friendly and approachable bio picture.
-But if you’re serving multi-millionaires, then a more professional vibe might be better.
+For instance, if you’re serving first-time homebuyers, you probably want to use a friendly and approachable bio picture.
+But a more professional vibe might be better if you’re serving multi-millionaires.

-Once you know you’re market and who you’re serving, then you can take the perfect bio photo for your market.
+Once you know your market and who you’re serving, you can take the perfect bio photo for your market.
 Should it be friendly?
 Should it be serious?
 Should it be professional?
 Should it be flippant?

 That’s a question only your market can answer.

 Step #5: Write a bio description that resonates with your market

 Now that you understand your market – from steps 1-3 – you can write a bio that resonates with that market’s desires and addresses that market’s objections.

 We’ve already touched on this a few times within the article, so rather than beat a dead horse, I’ll show you a few more examples of real estate agent bios that do a wonderful job of keeping their market in mind:

 “Aaron Kirman, President of the International Estates Division of Pacific Union International is one of the leading real estate agents in the USA and has repeatedly been named Top Agent in Los Angeles.
 With over $4.5 Billion in sales, Kirman represents the finest estates across the globe and was ranked #5 in the U.S by the Wall Street Journal.
 He has an extensive client base featuring those who seek the luxury lifestyle including heads of industry, celebrities, royalty, major lending institutions, and foreign investors.

 As a prominent figure in the luxury real estate market, Aaron has received International acclaim for record-setting sales across Los Angeles.
 Aaron has crafted his career from representing the most prominent Architectural and Luxury Estate communities across the globe as well as representing the most exclusive residences owned by some of the world’s most rich and famous…”